pseusys/SeasideVPN/viridian/README.md

 At the same time, `seaport` can be used to transmit encrypted packets to `whirlpool`.
 The packets will be decrypted by `whirlpool` and forwarded to destination.
 In case `whirlpool` receives any response, response packets will be encrypted and sent back to `seaport`.

+If an exception happens on viridian side or it just wants to disconnect, a special message should be sent to `whirlpool` via `ctrlport`.
+This behavior is advised, but not necessary: after some time of no activity `viridian` will be disconnected automatically.

 > **NB!** Although the protocol is stateful, the current state is not necessarily important:
 > if the current state is lost, viridian can safely re-connect to caerulean _any_ time it wants!